© 2026 WNIJ and WNIU

 Residents gathered at the old courthouse in Oregon to voice worries about possible future development, even though officials say no projects are currently planned.

-Key concerns include water usage, environmental impact, and land use, with some residents pointing to issues seen in other communities.
+Key concerns include water use, environmental impact, and land use, with some residents pointing to issues seen in other communities.

-County leaders say they are working to better understand the issue and may form a subcommittee to develop policies if proposals come forward.
+County leaders say they are working to better understand the issue and may form a subcommittee to develop policies if proposals move forward.

-Last year, more than 500 acres near the Byron power plant were rezoned from agricultural to industrial use, raising questions about future development possibilities.
+Last year, more than 500 acres near the Byron power plant were rezoned from agricultural to industrial use, raising questions about future development.

 Officials say their goal is to protect public health while ensuring fair and reasonable zoning decisions moving forward.